 Dubai, the gleaming and opulent city in UAE, is thronged by visitors each year, from different parts of the world.
 While they bring their culture to the city, they also bring along their varied driving habits, most of which are certainly prohibited in the country.
 That said, these are also found amongst the locals and residents.
-The UAE government takes different initiatives to eliminate the possibility of mishaps on the road, and as reputable car rental, we also aim at following the same.
+The UAE government takes different initiatives to eliminate the possibility of mishaps on the road, and as reputable car rental in Dubai, we also aim at following the same.
 That’s why we’ve curated this article, where we explain seven different ways in which you can lose your driving license.
 We hope by the end of this, you as a driver will be more cautious and follow the stringent driving rules and regulations.

 Jumping A Traffic Signal